In-Demand Industry Sectors

 • Contracts Awarded for Occupational Skills Training

-The State Plan provides a description of the industries and occupations for which there is existing demand in the Central planning region.
+The 2024 WIOA State Plan provides a description of the industries and occupations for which there is existing demand in the Central planning region.
 Here is an excerpt:

 The State Plan goes on to describe additional industries and occupations for which demand is emerging.
 For Central Oklahoma, the emerging demand industries are identified as:

-Health Care and Social Assistance; Accommodation and Food Services; Government; Retail Trade; Construction; Professional, Scientific, and Technical Services; Management of Companies and Enterprises; Finance and Insurance; Educational Services; Administrative and Support and Waste Management and Remediation Services; Transportation and Warehousing; Arts, Entertainment, and Recreation; Utilities; and Wholesale Trade.
+Health Care and Social Assistance; Accommodation and Food Services; Arts, Entertainment, and Recreation; Professional, Scientific, and Technical Services; Construction; Transportation and Warehousing; Mining; Management of Companies and Enterprises; Agriculture; Real Estate and Rental and Leasing; Administrative and Support and Waste Management and Remediation Services; Utilities; Educational Services; Finance and Insurance; Other Services (Except Government); Government.

 Determination